Four ways to keep community cats safe this winter

 4. Spay and neuter

-Trap-neuter-return (TNR) doesn’t just help a feral cat colony dwindle in size, it also improves the health and well-being of each cat within the colony.
+Trap-neuter-return (TNR) doesn’t just help manage a feral cat populations, it also improves the health and well-being of each cat in the community.
 Reducing their desire to roam is beneficial for their safety and, with decreased competition for mating, cats are less likely to suffer injuries from fighting.

 Contact your local SPCA or cat rescue for advice on how to humanely and safely trap a feral cat.
 They may even have a trap loan or TNR program to assist you.

-Tens of thousands of cats and kittens live outdoors in B.C., suffering from illness, injuries, starvation, frostbite and predator attacks.
+Tens of thousands of cats and kittens live outdoors in B.C., at risk of illness, injuries, starvation, frostbite and predator attacks.
 Using the TNR method is just one of the ways the BC SPCA is working to help tackle the cat overpopulation crisis.